 Student Life at St. Charles School

-Students attend St. Charles to learn, but student life is more broad than the standard academic curriculum.
+Students attend St. Charles School to learn, but student life is more broad than the standard academic curriculum.

 St. Charles School provides a variety of opportunities for students to participate in activities that support its Mission, Philosophy, and Student Learning Expectations (SLEs).
 In partnership with parents, St. Charles faculty and staff provide a rich environment for students' spiritual, personal, and academic growth.